IntelagentStudios/chatbot-ui/public/setup-flow.md

 - Once confirmed, the agent triggers the `GenerateSiteKey` tool
 - A secure, unique site key is generated (12–16 alphanumeric characters)
 - The domain + site key are stored in the `site_keys` Postgres table
+- Agent asks if the user wants a copy of the site key, if not move on to embed.

 ---